 InstanceSourceFormat gives the name of the format in which the source instances which follow this model are expressed.
-There is a fixed set of valid names, which at present is but which is easy to expand (see the top of file ins_model.c).
+There is a fixed set of valid names, which at present is coi.xml inrc1.xml inrc2.xml cq14.txt but which is easy to expand (see the top of file ins_model.c).
 There is nothing to prevent different instance models from using the same source format.